 Step 2: Navajo Sand Painting Exploration

-You’ll need clean sand, powdered tempera paints, card stock, and school glue.
+You’ll need white play sand, powdered tempera paints, bowls, card stock, and school glue.

+Color white play sand by mixing it with powdered tempera paints.
 Start by mixing your sand and various colors of tempera paint in small dishes.
 You’ll need about 2 Tbsp. of sand and 1 tsp. of paint in each small container.
-You can use any combination of colors you choose.

-Next, sketch out your design on scratch paper.
+Next, sketch out your design lightly on your half sheet of card stock.
 Think about symmetry and combining organic and geometric shapes.
 The Native American sand painters sought for balance.
 Likewise, you should try to create balance in your own sand painting.

-If you’d like, you can sketch your design lightly on the card stock you are planning to adhere the sand to.
-Once your design is ready, trace one section at a time with the glue and begin carefully sprinkling colored sand on to the glue, one color at a time.
+Once your design is ready, trace one section at a time with glue and begin carefully sprinkling colored sand on to the glue, one color at a time.

-Finally, gently shake off the excess sand.
-Use paper plates or a similar container to catch the excess sand.
+Gently shake off the excess sand.
+Use paper plates or something similar to catch the excess sand.
 Keep repeating this process with each color you add to your sand painting.
+Make sure every inch of your card stock square is covered, completely filling in your design.

 Make sure every inch of your card stock square is covered, completely filling in your design.
 Look over your work and make sure you got each detail and made a balanced, ordered picture.